MatthewSloyan/MD5-message-digest-algorithm/README.md

 When the message is padded the initial hash values above and message block are passed into the hashing function.
 This function hashes each 16 bit block as they are passed in and a number of steps are undertake as defined in section 3.4 [(MD5 Documentation)](https://tools.ietf.org/html/rfc1321).
 * Step 1 - Copy the block to a new 32 bit array W[].
-* Step 2 – Copy initial hash values to variable A B C D
+* Step 2 – Copy initial hash values to variable a b c and d.
 * Step 3 – Undertake 4 rounds of 16 transforms, 64 in total using a formula specific to each round.
 Below is the formula for round 1 along with what each value means.
+I initially had a line for each transform but I modified it to be completed in one loop to make the solution easier to understand.
+More details of this work can be found in the Research & Development Diary section.
+* Step 4 - Add a b c and d to initial hash values H[].

 `a = b + ((a + F(b,c,d) + X[k] + T[i]) <<< s)`